MileHacker Logo

 Special Weather Considerations

 Esfahan does not experience monsoons or hurricanes.
-Extreme summer temperatures are a significant consideration for visitors.
+Extreme summer temperatures are a significant regard for visitors.
 Sun protection, sufficient water, plus preparation outdoor activities for early mornings or late afternoons are useful strategies in these months.

 Ideal Timing for Activities